 This was taken during a visit to a Grade 11 listed building in Bicester and is one of the outbuildings.
 As you can see, it's simply earth and lime mixed together to form a viable bedding mortar but when it gets wet it will turn back to mud.
-Hence the term "mud" is still used in the building trade today.
+Hence the term "mud" is still used in the building trade today to describe mortar.

 In order to stop the above kind of mortar being washed out and suffering the impact of mortar bee activity, driving wind, rain and general dilapidation over time it needs to be covered with a flexible porous pointing mortar.
-In this particular location this can be evidenced mainly on the house as it is of much higher status.
+In the photograph below this can be evidenced on the house as it is of far higher status that an outhouse.

 Although there's a mixture of different mortars in this elevation one can still see the original light coloured lime mortar.
 It's a functional finish and has simply been trowelled over the tops of the bedding joint before being trimmed up and lightly brushed.